KevinTrinh1227/MGH-SmartBook-Concept-Solver-Extension/README.md

 ---

-## ⚙️ How It Works (Under the Hood)

-McGraw-Hill SmartBook “Concepts” assignments are designed as **participation-based learning activities** — not exams.
-You don’t earn points for getting every question correct; instead, you “master” each concept over time through practice and repetition.
-SmartBook Concept Assignments are only for completion grades.

-This extension was built with that philosophy in mind.
-Rather than aiming for high accuracy through AI or answer scraping, it works through **progressive learning automation**:

-- The bot **selects answers randomly** on the first attempt.
-- If it gets a question **wrong**, it quietly **stores the correct answer** for that concept locally (offline).
-- When that same question reappears later, the bot **answers it correctly** the next time.
-- Over time, the extension builds a **local cache of mastered questions**, completing concepts more efficiently.

-Because all logic runs **entirely offline**, it makes no API calls or external requests — ensuring privacy, performance, and reliability.

-If SmartBook redirects you to a reading section after too many missed attempts, the extension will **automatically navigate back to the question screen** and continue working.

-**Supported Question Types:**

-- Multiple Choice
-- Fill in the Blank
-- Drag and Drop

-In short, this tool simulates the natural learning cycle of “trial and improvement,” making SmartBook sessions smoother, faster, and more focused on completion efficiency rather than accuracy chasing.

----

 ## 🧩 Conclusion

-This project began as a **fun and educational experiment** — inspired by a similar idea I once came across — to learn more about how **browser extensions**, **web automation**, and **content scripting** work under the hood.
-It was a valuable opportunity to explore how the DOM can be interacted with programmatically and how extensions can enhance or automate user experiences.
+This project began as a fun and educational experiment, inspired by a similar idea I once saw, to better understand browser extensions, web automation, and content scripting.
+It was an opportunity to explore how web interfaces can be interacted with programmatically and how extensions can improve user experience through automation.

-That said, this tool was created **strictly for educational and research purposes only.** I do **not** encourage, support, or condone using this extension to bypass academic effort or violate any form of academic integrity policy.
+That said, this tool was created strictly for educational and research purposes only.
+I do not encourage, support, or condone using this extension to bypass coursework or violate any academic integrity policy.

-SmartBook assignments are designed to help you **learn through practice**, not to test your ability to cheat automation systems.
-I **highly encourage everyone** to maintain integrity, complete assignments honestly, and use projects like this one purely to **understand browser development concepts** — not to misuse them.
+SmartBook assignments are meant to help you learn by doing, not to test automation capabilities.
+I highly encourage everyone to maintain academic integrity, complete assignments honestly, and use projects like this one purely to learn development and ethical programming practices.